SAP/ui5-tooling/docs/pages/Configuration.md

 - `optimize`: By default set to `false`.
 If set to `true`, the module bundle gets minified
 - `decorateBootstrapModule`: By default set to `false`.
 If set to `true`, bootable bundles will be decorated with an optimization marker
 - `addTryCatchRestartWrapper`: By default set to `false`.
-If set to `true`, bootable bundles gets wrapped with a try/catch to filter "Restart" errors
+If set to `true`, bootable bundles will be wrapped with a try/catch to filter "Restart" errors
 - `usePredefineCalls`: If set to `true`, `sap.ui.predefine` is used for UI5 modules
 - `numberOfParts`: By default set to `1`.
 The number of parts into which a module bundle should be splitted